 The patient and family absolutely have the right to choose the hospice agency they want to work with.

-Patients and families have the right to discontinue hospice care at any time for any reason.
-If wish to come back to hospice care at a later date, they may do so as longer as the patient meets hospice eligibility requirements.
+The truth is that patients and families have the right to discontinue hospice care at any time for any reason.
+If they wish to come back to hospice care at a later date, they may do so as long as the patient meets hospice eligibility requirements.